makovalab-psu/nonBKinetics/README.md

 filter_out_repeatmasked.sh and filter_out_true_variants.sh can be run separately or together in the joint_filtering.sh.

-#Data processing

----

-Simple scripts for converting between formats used in our study:

-mf_into_gff_and_bed.sh

-mf2gff.sh

-convert_gff_to_mf.sh

-gff2mf.py

-#Preparing the motif and motif-free windows
+##Preparing the motif and motif-free windows

----

 inputs : .mf files, RepeatMasked file, True Variants file